 Traditional Construction vs. Modular Construction

 The construction industry is ripe for innovation.
-Prefabricated buildings, which are built in a efficient lean factory environment, offer the key to the paradigm shift.
+Prefabricated buildings, which are built in an efficient lean factory environment, offer the key to the paradigm shift.
 Take more labor offsite and bring it into a controlled factory setting.
-When you look at traditional construction vs. modular construction, modular construction compares favorably.
+When you look at traditional construction vs. modular construction, modular construction compares favourably.

 The traditional construction model is inefficient.
 Owners are losing money on projects, architects and engineers are not seeing improved workmanship, and contractors bear great financial risk in the process.
 As a result, the lack of productivity and inefficiencies in the construction industry are costly to all stakeholders.